Data, Information, and Land-Use Planning

 Natural resources are often considered raw, naturally occurring materials that come from the Earth and our surrounding atmosphere, existing without any actions of humankind.
 For our Natural Resource Plan effort, we broaden that definition to include interactions where humans have an impact on the natural environment, both in terms of utilization and conservation.
 The residents of the Truckee Meadows use, modify, and enjoy natural resources in a variety of ways that are beneficial to us, such as generating geothermal power or taking a hike on a regional trail.
 Sometimes human activity can lead to the loss or degradation of natural resources, like the loss of habitat as development encroaches toward the wildlands on the edges of our community.

 The goal of the TMRPA Natural Resource Plan is to bring together as much data and information as possible that describes the natural resource challenges and opportunities in our region.
-These data will be organized and maintained for use by local planning staff, community leaders, non-profits, and residents in general.
-Our secondary aim is to identify a subset of that data and information that are reliably maintained by an official source and can underpin improvements to the natural resource policy section of the 2019 Regional Plan.
+These data are organized and maintained for use by local planning staff, community leaders, non-profits, and residents in general.
+A subset of that data and information is reliably maintained by an official source and was used to underpin improvements to the natural resource policy section of the 2019 Regional Plan.

 Breaking Down The NR Plan Categories